Sijo

 Three sijo poems, first published in Lynx XVIII: 1 February 2003

-Thank you to the late Jane Reichhold, with love and gratitude.
+Thank you to the late Jane Reichhold, with all my love and gratitude.

 Papa

-He scatters the seeds carefully, broad hands gnarled, stiff now,
+He scatters seeds carefully, slow, broad hands gnarled, fingers stiff now.

-frail as the fallen leaves, as the bright, tiny birds who gather at his feet,
+He’s frail as the brittle snow-dusted leaves, the bright, tiny birds gathered at his feet.

-Papa readies for winter in silence, the frost no longer distant.
+Papa and I ready for winter in silence, its bitter frost no longer distant.

 ©Susan Zegarsky